thecryptosopher/Mad-Tesla/Thesis/pain&dream.md

 The journey took only four minutes, but its virtual-reality intensity dilated time.
 Our eyes popping, our hearts racing, our lungs swollen, we felt as if we had been in the car for two hours.
 At least.
 We had actually undergone a form of time travel.

 But it will do doors—your front door and your car door and doors of perception

+Google is hierarchical.
+Life after Google will be heterarchical.

+Google is top- down.
+Life after Google will be bottom-up.

+Google rules by the insecurity of all the lower layers in the stack.
+A porous stack enables the money and power to be sucked up to the top.

+In life after Google, a secure ground state in the individual human being, registered and timestamped in a digital ledger, will prevent this suction of hierarchical power.

+Whereas Google now controls your information and uses it free of charge, you will be master of your own information and charge for it freely.

+Try the Brave Browser of Brendan Eich, formerly of Mozilla and the author of JavaScript.
+It gives you power over your data and enables you to charge for them.

+Whereas Google envisages an era of machine dominance through artificial intelligence, you will rule your machines, and they will serve you as intelligent, willing slaves.
+You will be the “oracle” that programs your life and dictates to your tools.

+Whereas Google’s “free world” tries to escape the laws of scarcity and the webs of price, you will live in a world brimming with information on the real costs and most efficient availabilities of what you want and need.

+The proof of your work will trump the claims of top-down speed and hierarchical power.
+The crude imperatives of “free” will give way to the calibrated voluntary exchanges of free markets and micropayments.

+Whereas the Google world strains you through sieves of diversity and runs you through blenders of conformity, the new world will subsist on the foundational realities of individual uniqueness and choice.

+Whereas the Google world is stifling entrepreneurs’ access to the public markets through initial public offerings, which are down 90 percent in two decades, the new world will offer an array of new paths to enterprise.
+From initial coin offerings and token issues to crowd-funded projects, new financial devices are already empowering a new generation of entrepreneurs.

+The queues of abject “unicorns”—privately held start-ups worth a billion dollars or more—outside the merger and acquisition offices of Google and its rivals will be dispersed, replaced by herds of “gazelles” headed for public markets at last.2

+Whereas Google attempts to capture your eyeballs with ubiquitous advertisements, you will see advertisements at your own volition, when you want them, and you will be paid for your time and attention.
+Again, Brave is the leader of this movement.

+Money is not a magic wand but a measuring stick, not wealth but a gauge of it.
+Whereas money in the Google era is fodder for a five-trillion-dollar-a-day currency exchange—that’s seventy-five times the amount of the world’s trade in goods and services—you will command unmediated money that measures value rather than manipulates it.

+Whereas the Google world is layered with middlemen and trusted third parties, you will deal directly with others around the globe with scant fees or delays.

+Emerging is a peer-to-peer swarm of new forms of direct transactions beyond national borders and new forms of Uber and Airbnb beyond corporate gouges

+Whereas the Google world confines you to one place and time and life, the new world will open up new dimensions and options of new life and experience where the only judge is the sovereign you.

+Does the promise that human dignity will once again take its place on the Internet and that human beings will be masters of the cryptocosm sound too good to be true?